~~ Book Published by T. Hasegawa ~~

 Peake, Charlotte M. A. (translation):

-Sword and Blossom Poems from the Japanese, Volume I, T. Hasegawa, Tokyo, Japan, 1907, large 16mo (5 x 7 1/8 in - 12.5 x 18 cm), crepe over padded board covers, contents printed on hosho paper (high quality paper) pages, 34 pp. This is volume one from the three volume set of "Sword and Blossom" poems.
+Sword and Blossom Poems from the Japanese, Volume I, T. Hasegawa, Tokyo, Japan, 1907~c1914, large 16mo (5 x 7 1/8 in - 12.5 x 18 cm), crepe over padded board covers, contents printed on hosho paper (high quality paper), 34 pp. This page count does not count the covers or a front free page.
+This is volume one from a three volume set of "Sword and Blossom" poems.
 The first Blossom song is "Snow" and the first Sword song is "Waiting".
 In the first edition, the last two pages of text ("Post Scriptum") are in a typeset type font.
-The colophon indicates a printing date of Meiji 40 (1907).11.10. in the first printing.

-There was a 2nd printing of this volume dated Meiji 42 (1909).2.1.
+There is a second printing of this volume dated Meiji 42 (1909).2.1.
 The second printing has the same illustrations as the first.
 The text on the last three pages ("Post Scriptum") is the same but printed in manuscript script type font (same as seen throughout the book) and it carries over to the last page with the colophon.

 1st Printing (1907)